rosh-8/lumor-ui/README.md

 # Why “Lumor”?

-Inspired by lumen (light and yes, a cheeky nod to my own name :D ) and rumor (signal propagation), lumor-ui is a signal-driven interface layer for calm, intelligent frontends.
+Inspired by lumen (light and yes, a cheeky nod to my own name :D ) and resonance (signal propagation), lumor-ui is a signal-driven interface layer for calm, intelligent frontends.

 # Stack